-Once you get your hands on some vegan wine, gather some spices and make this mulled wine, which is perfect for celebrating the holidays with.
-I like to serve this tasty drink on Thanksgiving, Christmas, and New Year’s Eve – and sometime just any random chilly winter’s evening!
+Grab a bottle, gather some spices and make this mulled wine, which is perfect for celebrating the holidays with.
+I like to serve this tasty drink on Thanksgiving, Christmas, and New Year's Eve – and sometimes just any random chilly winter's evening!

 - 1 orange sliced